Ph.D., Harvard University, 2008

 Teaching and Research Interests

-I enjoy nearly all the Physics curriculum, but especially the parts where seemingly distinct topics are shown to be intricately related: space meets time, symmetry meets conservation law.
+I enjoy the entire Physics curriculum, but especially the parts where seemingly distinct topics are shown to be intricately related: space meets time, symmetry meets conservation law.
 In the lab, I use low-energy atomic-physics techniques for precision measurements and detailed control of quantum systems.
+In particular, I am developing tools for quantum control of diatomic molecules.
+Despite being the simplest molecules, these are interesting systems with potential applications in quantum memory, tests of molecular quantum theory, fundamental symmetry tests, and searches for time-variation of fundamental constants.

-Students sharing these interests or looking to discuss their own should feel free to stop by any time.
+Students sharing these interests or looking to discuss their own should feel free to e-mail me or stop by any time.
+I regularly have students working in my lab as soon as their first year at Amherst.